kcuzner/led-watch/bootloader/README.md

 ```
 Byte 0: 0xC3
 Byte 1-3: 0x00
-Byte 4-7: Vector table offset in user flash
+Byte 4-7: VTOR value for the user program
 Byte 8-63: N/A
 ```

+The VTOR value should be the address at which the user program's interrupt vector table resides.
+The first two words of the table are used to derive the initial stack pointer and the location to jump to in order to initiate the user program (reset vector).

-Upon receipt of this command, the device will send a status report and perform a USB reset after the host has read the report.
-The newly written program will then be executed.
+Upon receipt of this command, the device will write the VTOR value to persistent EEPROM and reset the device.
+If the VTOR value passed is invalid, or the device is unable to write its EEPROM, it will send a status report detailing the failure.
+Otherwise, it will initiate a device soft reset and the user program will start on every power-on or low-power reset thereafter.

 **This command must not be sent until the entire program has been written to the flash.** In the event that the device stops programming before receiving